Blue Chip Juniper (tree form)

 A top quality evergreen for cold climate landscapes, featuring steel blue foliage taking on a hint of purple in winter; an attractive tree form with gently arching branches; extremely adaptable and hardy; an excellent color accent

-Blue Chip Juniper (tree form) has attractive blue foliage.
-The scale-like leaves are highly ornamental and turn purple in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Blue Chip Juniper (tree form) is primarily valued in the landscape or garden for its highly ornamental lollipop-like shape.
+It has attractive blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and turn purple in the fall, which persists throughout the winter.

 Blue Chip Juniper (tree form) is a dense evergreen dwarf tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance dwarf tree, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Blue Chip Juniper (tree form) is ideal for use as a garden accent or patio feature, and is recommended for the following landscape applications;

 - Container Planting

 Blue Chip Juniper (tree form) will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 It tends to be a little leggy, with a typical clearance of 3 feet from the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.